 Services that are covered for you What you must pay when you get these services In-Network Medical nutrition therapy No prior authorization required.
 This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 There is no coinsurance or copay for members eligible for Medicare- covered medical nutrition therapy services.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 Medicare Diabetes Prevention Program (MDPP) There is no coinsurance or copay for the MDPP No prior authorization required.
 MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans. benefit.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Medicare Part B prescription drugs 20% coinsurance Prior authorization is required for some drugs.
+Medicare Part B prescription drugs 20% coinsurance Prior authorization or step therapy is required for some drugs.
 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia
+Covered drugs include: The following Part B drug categories may be subject to step therapy: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Bevacizumab products (oncology) Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the Erythropoesis stimulating agents (ESAS) planClotting factors you give yourself by injection if you Filgrastim products have hemophilia • Immunologics Multiple sclerosis (MS)